 1. Understand your strengths and weaknesses

-Self-awareness: Self-awareness is the ability to be aware of your own needs and wants in your career and in a relationship.
+Self-awareness: Self-awareness is the ability to know your needs and wants in your career and relationship.

 Self-regulation: Self-regulation is the ability to regulate your own emotions and thoughts by keeping your long-term goals in mind.

-Empathy: Empathy is the ability to understand and empathize with another’s situation.
+Empathy: Empathy is understanding and empathizing with another's situation.

-Social skills: The development of important social skills like teamwork, conflict resolution, communication and problem-solving skills are crucial when developing new relationships.
+Social skills: Developing important social skills like teamwork, conflict resolution, communication and problem-solving skills are crucial when developing new relationships.

 2. Schedule time to develop relationships

 Building positive relationships in the workplace takes time.
-The daily expectations and duties of your position can make it difficult to find time to interact with other team members.
-By scheduling time to develop relationships, you will find it easier to interact with and get to know your coworkers.
-You might schedule time during lunch, during the first 10 minutes of your workday or as you are leaving the office at the end of the day.
+Your position's daily expectations and duties can make it difficult to find time to interact with other team members.
+You will find interacting with and getting to know your coworkers easier by scheduling time to develop relationships.
+You might schedule a time during lunch, during the first 10 minutes of your workday or as you leave the office at the end of the day.
 You could even schedule the first 10 minutes of a meeting to be a time when everyone catches up with one another.
 Additionally, many employers have after-work outings or team events which can be great for building workplace relationships.

 3. Ask questions and listen

-Asking questions and actively listening will not only allow you to learn more about your coworkers but are also an important part of the process of building relationships.
-When you ask questions about your coworker’s personal life, professional goals or daily needs, you are showing an interest in them.
+Asking questions and actively listening will allow you to learn more about your coworkers and are also an important part of building relationships.
+When you ask questions about your coworker's personal life, professional goals or daily needs, you are interested in them.
 Give them the opportunity to share details about their life before sharing your own.
 Also, by asking questions and encouraging open communication, your coworkers will come to associate you with being a good communicator.
-They are more likely to come to you with concerns, celebrations or when they just need someone to listen.
+They are more likely to come to you with concerns, celebrations or when they need someone to listen.

 4. Offer assistance

 Taking the burden off of a coworker when they are struggling to complete a project is a great way to build a relationship.
-If you notice that a coworker feels overwhelmed and you have a few extra minutes, consider offering them assistance.
-Trust is an important part of building relationships and by helping coworkers when they need it most, you are demonstrating this quality.
+If you notice a coworker feeling overwhelmed and you have a few extra minutes, consider assisting them.
+Trust is an important part of building relationships, and you are demonstrating this quality by helping coworkers when they need it most.

 5. Know when to ask for assistance

 Asking for assistance can also initiate a workplace relationship.
 By asking coworkers to join in on projects or work tasks, you have more opportunities to get to know them.
-Also, keep in mind that you are more likely to receive the assistance you need when you have offered the same assistance to others previously.
-Relationships involve both give and take and you can demonstrate this by asking for and offering assistance.
+Also, remember that you are more likely to receive the assistance you need when you previously offered the same help to others.
+Relationships involve both give and take; you can demonstrate this by asking for and offering assistance.

 6. Appreciate each employee's role

 Appreciation is a powerful relationship builder.
 Sometimes, it might seem difficult to understand the challenges of another department and frustrations can lead to negative feelings.
-By keeping in mind that each department has different goals, you can appreciate each employee’s individual role with the organization.
+By keeping in mind that each department has different goals, you can appreciate each employee's role in the organization.
 Rather than jumping to conclusions or placing the blame, it can be useful to come up with solutions to a problem.
-By working together in a productive and professional manner, you will find that you develop a new sense of appreciation for your coworkers, which will allow you to begin developing a positive relationship.
+By working together productively and professionally, you will develop a new appreciation for your coworkers, allowing you to begin developing a positive relationship.